chris-lye/python-100-days-of-code/day51-twitter-internet/README.md

 # Day 51
-A script that uses Selenium to swipe right on tinder for you.
+A script that uses Selenium to scrape for internet speeds.
 Simply run `python main.py` to start.